Feathers And Fleece Farm

 Non shedding and non drooling, super intelligent guardian dogs.

-Now accepting deposits for fall 2013 newfkom litters
+Now accepting deposits for fall 2015 Newfkom TM litters

 Spots will go fast- place deposit and complete the waiting list form by following links to left

-Pictured above is Andy, a Komondor Newfoundland Hybrid (Newfkom) puppy at 7 months
+Pictured above is Andy, a Komondor Newfoundland Hybrid (Newfkom TM) puppy at 7 months

-Feathers And Fleece Farm is the sole breeder of the Newfkom.
+Feathers And Fleece Farm is the sole breeder of the Newfkom TM.
 Pedigrees and certifications are included in every puppy packet.

 Learn more about hybrid vigor by clicking HERE